BenjaminNeustadt/Code-Quality-JS/README.md

 * https://www.freecodecamp.org/news/javascript-hash-table-associative-array-hashing-in-js/

-cannot access BankBook before it is initialized error (fix): https://bobbyhadz.com/blog/javascript-referenceerror-cannot-access-before-initialization
+* Cannot access BankBook before it is initialized error (fix): https://bobbyhadz.com/blog/javascript-referenceerror-cannot-access-before-initialization

 The problem was that you cannot call the `const` variable you create the same thing as the actual class instance that you are creating, as JS will get confused if you do.

-date format:
+* date format:

 https://stackoverflow.com/questions/12409299/how-to-get-current-formatted-date-dd-mm-yyyy-in-javascript-and-append-it-to-an-i

-for RUBY hash iteration:
+* for RUBY hash iteration:

 https://learn.co/lessons/hash-iteration#:~:text=When%20we%20iterate%20over%20a,manipulate%20either%20one%20or%20both.&text=Inside%20the%20iteration%20we%20have,the%20key%20and%20the%20value.

-jest to contain:
+* jest to contain:

 https://www.codegrepper.com/code-examples/javascript/jest+expect+string+to+contain+text

-NOtes:
-instead of mocking inside the jest test, create the same function for the date.now (with the format) and call it inside the test result, that way you dont need to do a double.

-JS prompt in CLI:
+* JS prompt in CLI:

 https://nodejs.org/en/knowledge/command-line/how-to-prompt-for-command-line-input/

-INSTRUCTIONS:

-const statement = new Ledger();
-console.table(statement.formatReport())